Skip to main content

 The Naverisk Linux Agent supports patch management for the Red Hat (RPM) and Debian (DPKG) distros.

-This allows selected patches to be installed on demand, to be scheduled, and to reported on.
+This allows selected patches to be installed on demand, to be scheduled, and to be reported on.

 For the full guide to how Naverisk simplifies patch management across client devices, please refer to our Knowledge Base article ‘Patch Management’.